 Student feedback both qualitative and quantitative is collected for each module studied.
 In addition students are invited to participate in the University's annual New Student Survey and Student Satisfaction Survey along with the annual national Postgraduate Taught Student Experience Survey.
-Systems Engineering for Defence Capability course specification: Version 1.0 July 2020

 The results of all feedback are considered by the Course Committee and additionally, in respect of the University and national surveys, issues of quality are considered by and acted on where appropriate by the Education Committee, Senate, School and University Executives.